 "Hedeby and the Danevirke"

 The videos concerning the Vikings were produced in Hedeby and the Danevirke by Danish and international students from German schools.
-They addressed two important aspects of the living and acting of the Vikings between the end of the 8th and middle of the 11th century, namely the topics: boarders - cross boarders as well as that of trade.
-Through archaeological investigations, assisted by experts, the students found still visible legacies of the Vikings and worked them out medially for their videos.
-This time a special view was pointed to Hedeby and the Danevirke as a World Heritage Site.
+They addressed two important aspects of the lives and actions of the Vikings between the end of the 8th and middle of the 11th century, namely the topics: borders - cross borders as well as that of trade.
+Through archaeological investigations, assisted by experts, the students found visible legacies of the Vikings and worked them out for their videos with a specific emphasis pointed to Hedeby and the Danevirke as a World Heritage Site.

 Name of students: Setayesh Salehi, Gemeinschaftsschule Ossenmoorpark, Norderstedt/Louisa Marie Kjeldsen Orye, EUC Syd, Sønderborg